unraid/docs/README.md

 1. Fork the project
 2. Create a feature branch (`git checkout -b docs/your-change`)
-3. Run `npm run lint` before committing
+3. Run `pnpm lint` before committing
 4. Commit with a clear message (`git commit -m "docs: describe change"`)
 5. Push to your fork and open a pull request against `main`